jezhiggins/rillet.js/README.md

 * `Range.prototype.none(predicate)` returns true if none of the items in the sequence match the predicate, and false otherwise
 * `Range.prototype.every(predicate)` returns true if all of the items in the sequence match the predicate, and false otherwise
 * `Range.prototype.some(predicate)` returns true if one or more of the items in the sequence match the predicate, and false otherwise
+* `Range.prototype.join(separator)` join all the items in the sequence into a string, using the provided separator.
+If the separator is not given, the items are separated with a comma.